r-Techsupport/TechSupportBot/README.md

 * Create a `config.yaml` file from the `config.default.yaml` file in the repo.
 * In the `config.yaml` file set your Discord developer `token` (see [here](https://discordapp.com/developers/docs/topics/oauth2))
 * In the `config.yaml` file set MongoDB connection settings (username, password, host, port, etc)
 * (Optional) set any other `config.yaml` variables.
-Some included plugins won't work without the correct API keys.
+Some included extensions won't work without the correct API keys.

 ## Production